MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Missing custom connectors

 We can only gather custom connectors that exist outside of solutions and those that are accessible to the identity executing the sync flows.
-Therefore, custom connectors within a solution, which are not accessible to the executing identity, are not included in the inventory.
+Therefore, custom connectors within a solution, which aren't accessible to the executing identity, aren't included in the inventory.

 ## Inventory and telemetry differences between PowerShell, Power Platform Admin Center, and CoE Starter Kit

-If you are using [PowerShell for Power Platform Administrators](/power-platform/admin/powershell-getting-started) and the [Power Platform Admin Center](/power-platform/admin/wp-work-with-admin-portals) together with the CoE Starter Kit, you may be noticing a discrepancy in inventory - for example, the number of apps returned by PowerShell looks different than the number of apps returned by the CoE Starter Kit.
+If you're using [PowerShell for Power Platform Administrators](/power-platform/admin/powershell-getting-started) and the [Power Platform Admin Center](/power-platform/admin/wp-work-with-admin-portals) together with the CoE Starter Kit, you may be noticing a discrepancy in inventory - for example, the number of apps returned by PowerShell looks different than the number of apps returned by the CoE Starter Kit.

 There are expected differences, and the below information should help you understand what to expect.